How to Reduce Hiring Bias Using Applicant Tracking Systems

 Every major competitor article starts with feature configuration.
 That is the wrong order.
 Here is the correct sequence:

-• Map your AEDT exposure: List every ATS feature that automates candidate ranking or rejection.
-Note which states your candidates reside in.
+Identify every ATS feature that automates candidate ranking, scoring, or rejection, and determine which states your candidates reside in.

 ATS Feature Toolkit: What to Configure and How